The Mission

 Whether you’re a community member, organisation, or leader, there’s a role for you in enabling active lives for all.
 Learn more about our partnerships, projects, and how you can collaborate with us to tackle inequalities and create healthier communities.

-• Learn more about our approach and how we support our localities through four catalysts functions; Evaluation, People and Leadership, engagement and marketing (see below)
+• Learn more about our journey so far and how we support our localities through four catalysts functions; Evaluation, People and Leadership, engagement and marketing (see below)

 • Learn more about the place partnership work in your area through the Greater Manchester Map